Leftfish/impulse-wp4-tool/README.md

 ## Overview

-This tool helps cultural heritage institutions evaluate:
-- Copyright status of original objects
-- Digital representation rights
-- Online availability permissions
-- IP rights coverage and acquisition status
+This tool aims to help cultural heritage institutions systematically evaluate the legal status of cultural heritage objects and their digital representations under EU law.
+The assessment covers:

+- **Original object rights**: Copyright, performance rights, phonogram rights, film fixation rights, broadcasting organization rights, and other IP rights
+- **Digital representation rights**: IP status of digital reproductions, including copyright, phonogram, film fixation, and other IP protections
+- **Rights acquisition and licensing**: Evaluation of whether rights have been acquired, Creative Commons licenses, and other mechanisms
+- **Other legal restrictions**: Contractual or administrative restrictions, provenance issues, and sensitive content considerations that may limit use

+Note that the tool bases on self-assessment and serves mostly as an aid in interpreting the data.

 ## Prerequisites